dgaydukov/cert-aws/sa/files/sa.md

 * sns - kind of limited version of EventBridge, body - any format, target - 6 services

 ###### Managed Blockchain
 Blockchain network - peer-to-peer network running a decentralized blockchain framework.
-When you create blockchain you choose type (hyperledger/etherium) and version and create first member.
+When you create blockchain you choose type (hyperledger/etherium, only hyperledger supported so far) and version and create first member.
 Other members can be added later by voting process.
 Blockchain active as long as at least 1 member there, as long as this is the case nobody, even creator can't delete blockchain.
 There are 2 types of members:
 * same account - just send invitation
 * other aws account - create network invitation for another account Aws account and creator don't own network.
 For any changes there should be voting process between all network members.
 Peer node - when member join network it should have at least 1 peer node which store copy of distributed ledger with all transactions.
 Each blockchain has unique identifier `ResourceID.MemberID.NetworkID.managedblockchain.AWSRegion.amazonaws.com:PortNumber`.
 Port depends on blockcahin framework you are using.
-Yet this link is private, so members should have vpc and use vpc privatelink to access blockchain endpoint.
+Yet this link is private, so members should have vpc and use vpc PrivateLink to access blockchain endpoint.
 AWS Blockchain Templates - you can run Ethereum/Hyperledger on ECS cluster or in ec2 using docker and have full control (compare to managed blockchain where you don't have access to ec2 machines).

 ###### GuardDuty
-Threat management tools that helps to protect aws accounts/workloads/data by analyzing data from cloudTrail/vpc flowLogs/dns logs using ML.
+Threat management tools that helps to protect aws accounts/workloads/data by analyzing data from cloudTrail/vpcFlowLogs/dnsLogs using ML.
 It's regional service, so all collected data is aggregated/analyzed within region.
 It doesn't store any data, once data is analyzed it discarded. threat intelligence - list of malicious IP addresses maintained by aws and third-party partners.
+You should first enable GuardDuty, you can also assign admin account (it can assume 2 roles to administer your GuardDuty).

 ###### Secrets Manager
 SM allows you to rotate/manage/retrieve db credentials, API keys, and other secrets throughout their lifecycle.
 You can encrypt secrets at rest using kms (you can choose your own, otherwise SM create new kms for you).
 To retrieve secrets, you simply replace secrets in plain text in your app with code to pull in those secrets programmatically using the Secrets Manager APIs.
 You use iam to control which users/roles have access to which stores.
 SM can store json, so you can store any text up to 64KB.
 Key rotation for RDS/DocumentDB/RedShift supported out-of-the-box.
 You can add key rotation to oracle on ec2 by modifying sample lambda.
 You can configure cw events to be notified when SM rotate credentials.
 SM never store plaintext secrets to any persistent layer.
 This can be ideal for lambda evn vars, cause they are shown in lambda console.
-Moreover you can use lambda in private subnet without internet access and still be able to access SM with privatelink (create vpc endpoint for SM).
+Moreover you can use lambda in private subnet without internet access and still be able to access SM with PrivateLink (create vpc endpoint for SM).

 ###### Quantum Ledger Database
 QLDB - ledger database with cryptographically verifiable history of all changes made to your app data (quantum has nothing to do with quantum computing, here it means indivisible state change)
 Traditional db allow to overwrite/delete data, so developers use audit tables.
 While this may work, it put stress on developers to guarantee that audit table works correctly.
 For QLDB data written to append-only journal, providing the developer with full data lineage.
 So it can work as secure/crypto-proof substitute for audit tables.
 Notice that QLDB is neither blockcahin nor distributed ledger.
 It's purpose-built database to store all changes to system.
 So it offers history/immutability/verifiability combined with scalability and ease of use of a fully managed AWS database.
 To connect and work with QLDB you have to use [AWS-provided QLDB driver](https://docs.aws.amazon.com/qldb/latest/developerguide/getting-started-driver.html).
 In the core of QLDB, replication, DynamoDB Streams, kafka, version control lay simple concept called log - append-only storage of all events happened.

 ###### AppStream 2.0
 Fully managed non-persistent app & desktop streaming service that provides instant access to desktop applications from anywhere, SAP - one of best candidates to be deployed on this platform.
+You first create fleet and link it to vpc (fleet resides inside vpc), then create stack and link it to fleet.
 Simplifies app management, improves security, reduces costs by moving a company’s app from their users physical devices to the AWS Cloud. aws streaming protocol (NICE DCV) provides responsive & fluid performance that is almost indistinguishable from a natively installed app
-NICE DCV is a proprietary protocol used to stream high-quality, application video over varying network conditions (video and audio encoded using standard H.264 over HTTPS)
+NICE DCV is a proprietary protocol used to stream high-quality application video over varying network conditions (video and audio encoded using standard H.264 over HTTPS)
 Original version (no longer available) was SDK-based service where customer should write their own implementation of streaming. v2.0 provides out-of-the-box desktop app streaming into HTML5-compatible web browser with no plugins required.
 It also allows you to access services inside vpc.
 AppStream 2.0 Windows Client - native application that is designed for users who require additional functionality not available from web browsers (four monitors, 4K monitors and USB peripherals such as 3D mice)